Benjamin Burstall: Sandal Parish Church, Sandal Magna, Wakefield, 1872–1873

 This is a Grade II* listed building containing 12th and 14th century masonry in the tower, and a 15th-century king post roof in the chancel.
 The nave roof is 19th century.
-It was renovated by architect Edward Habershon of London, closed for about a year from 1872,Barnsley Chronicle, etc., Saturday 04 October 1873 p2 col6: Reopening of Sandal Church near Wakefield and reopened on Wednesday 24 September 1873.
+It was renovated by architect Edward Habershon of London, closed for about a year from 1872, and reopened on Wednesday 24 September 1873.
 It was announced on that date that a carved stone pulpit had been ordered.
 The carvers of the pulpit are not named, but it was most likely by the same men who carved the reredos: "The east end of the church, which before was a sad and painful sight, has been adorned by an exceedingly handsome reredos of Caen stone, after the design of one of the first artists in the country, and executed with much skill by Messrs.
 Burnstall & Taylor, of Leeds."

 The church was lengthened by two or three bays in 1872, so that the west end was rebuilt.
 The south porch was replaced, and a three-light window was installed in place of the north door.
 The 1872 pulpit was removed in 1967.
 In 1970–1975 the Victorian south transept window was removed, and the west window was "simplified" by removing the decoration and leaving just the pictures.
-The font dates from 1669, after the Commonwealth.Sandal Magna: History of St Helen's The church is open to visitors on Monday to Thursday mornings.
+The font dates from 1669, after the Commonwealth.
+The church is open to visitors on Monday to Thursday mornings.

 Works by Benjamin Burstall

 Group, 1875

-In 1875 he exhibited a sculpture entitled Group at the Leeds Mechanics' Institution, at Leeds, in the Yorkshire Exhibition of Arts and Manufactures, of that year.
+In 1875 Burstall exhibited a sculpture entitled Group at the Leeds Mechanics' Institution, at Leeds, in the Yorkshire Exhibition of Arts and Manufactures, of that year.